rte-france/Grid2Op/docs/modeled_elements.rst

 "SLSQP" method of the `minimize` routine in the `scipy.optimize` module.

 .. note:: Equation :eq:`zerosum` holds when they are no storage units on the grid.
 Please see the
-    :ref:`storage` section to get the "constraints" effectively implemented on the grid.
+    :ref:`storage-mod-el` section to get the "constraints" effectively implemented on the grid.

 .. note:: The variable that can be modified by the optimisation routine are only the turned on dispatchable
     generators.
 The other generators (typically solar and wind) but also the storage units, are not modified when solving for this problem.

-.. _load:
+.. _load-mod-el:

 Loads
 -----------